Coronial

 Contributing factors

-• inadequate discharge information regarding internal bleeding symptoms
+• inadequate post-discharge information about internal bleeding symptoms

-• failure of Nurse-on-Call triage nurse to escalate to 000 Emergency
+• failure of Nurse-on-Call triage nurse to recognize breathlessness as an emergency requiring transfer to 000

 Coroner's recommendations

-1. Melbourne Health to review written patient discharge information to remove ambiguity concerning emergency action for serious symptoms such as breathing difficulties
+1. Melbourne Health review written patient discharge information to: remove ambiguity concerning appropriate emergency action for serious symptoms such as breathing difficulties; include complete symptoms of significant internal haemorrhage; emphasise significance of post-operative period

-4. Melbourne Health to review patient discharge procedures to ensure a record is kept of discharge information provided to the patient
+2. Melbourne Health review patient discharge procedures to ensure a record is kept of discharge information provided to the patient

 Full text